Planning an IT Purchase for your Department?

-- See the Computer Specifications 2013 list of standard desktop and laptop configurations.
+- See the latest Computer Specifications list of standard desktop and laptop configurations.
 These choices meet diverse computing needs but reduce the total cost of ownership.
 They also meet EPEAT/Energy Star requirements.

 - PC desktop and laptop computers purchased with state-appropriated funds must be ordered from the CPI-approved “Preferred Vendors” list.

 - All Standard and Non-Standard computer orders are placed through the ECU PORT MarketPlace system—NO VOUCHERS, PERSONAL REIMBURSEMENTS OR PROCARD PURCHASES ALLOWED.

 - Hewlett-Packard purchases are allowed through the CPI program; however, they will not receive the advanced level of support that Dell and Lenovo receive as the preferred campus vendors.
 HP products are purchased using the Computer Request Form with an attached quote detailing the configuration of the computer system.

 - Departments not purchasing with state funds are still encouraged to use the CPI program.
 If purchasing Standard Configuration computers with non-state funds, the requisitioner must use the PORT punch-out to create the order.
 All Non-standard configuration purchases should be submitted using the Computer Request Form located in PORT with an attached quote detailing the configuration of the computer system.

 - ALLOWED: Change order requests of purchase covered by CPI can include a quantity change (increase or decrease) and a cancellation of the order with a justification that meets the current cancellation policy.